 Our customers generally retain us on a project-by-project basis in connection with specific projects rather than on a recurring basis under long-term contracts.
 Historically, a significant portion of our net revenues has been comprised of software fees, relating to one-time research and engineering work performed for customers.
-For 2020, 2021 and 2022, our net revenues from software fees were \$10.6 million, \$10.7 million and \$13.1 million, respectively, representing 39.5%, 36.3% and 24.9% of total net revenues, respectively.
-Although a significant amount of our net revenues are generated from repeat business, which we define as revenues from a customer who also contributed to our revenues during the prior fiscal year, our engagements with our customers are typically for individual projects that are often on a non-exclusive, project-by-project basis.
+For 2021, 2022 and 2023, our net revenues from software fees were \$10.7 million, \$13.1 million and \$13.0 million respectively, representing 36.3%, 24.9% and 40.6% of total net revenues, respectively.
+Although a significant amount of our net revenues is generated from repeat business, which we define as revenues from a customer who also contributed to our revenues during the prior fiscal year, our engagements with our customers are typically for individual projects that are often on a non-exclusive, project-by-project basis.
 In addition, a majority of our customer contracts from which we generate product fees can be terminated by customers with or without cause.
 There are many factors outside of our control that might lead customers to terminate a contract or project with us, including, among others:

-- financial difficulties for our customers; - · business going to our competitors or remaining in-house; - unsuccessful launch of a product; - disclosure of core technology by a third party; and - mergers and acquisitions or significant corporate restructurings by our customers.
+- financial difficulties for our customers; - business going to our competitors or remaining in-house; - unsuccessful launch of a product; - disclosure of core technology by a third party; and - mergers and acquisitions or significant corporate restructurings by our customers.